This guide is based on UK law. It was last updated in October 2008.

 Furthermore, an allegation that a company name registration is an ‘instrument of fraud’ would succeed only in the most blatant of cases.
 If the offending company never actually used the name concerned in commerce, then conventional trade mark infringement and passing off actions would not be available to the complainant, enabling a dormant company to remain on the Register with an offending name.

-Under the new Act anybody can file an objection with the Company Names Adjudicator if the new company is incorporated under a name that is the same as that associated with the complainant and in which the complainant has goodwill in a business associated with the name or that the new company name is sufficiently similar to such a name and that its use in the United Kingdom would be likely to mislead by suggesting a connection between the company and the complainant.
+Under the 2006 Act anybody can file an objection with the Company Names Adjudicator if the new company is incorporated under a name that is the same as that associated with the complainant and in which the complainant has goodwill in a business associated with the name or that the new company name is sufficiently similar to such a name and that its use in the United Kingdom would be likely to mislead by suggesting a connection between the company and the complainant.

 Furthermore, the introduction of the phraseology of ‘sufficiently similar’ appears to be a much broader concept than ‘too like’ under the old Act.
 It would appear that if there is likely to be any association with the complainant then the complaint will be upheld.